AsperTheDog/NeoSkeletonBot/README.md

 ## Configuration

 In order to get the bot working a discord bot must be made.
 Follow these instructions to create a bot.
 Once you have installed everything correctly and you have your bot created.
 Get your bot Token from the webpage (under the bot section of your application in the Discord Developer Portal) you just have to create a file in *backend/Bot* called *Bot.yaml*.
 You should see a file called *Bot.yaml.example* in there, you can just go ahead and remove the *.example* from it and open it.
-Inside you will have to put the token as the example indicates.
-In the end, if your code was *BcQp2WlVivPlWQU4x4wnZg* your file should look like this:
+Inside you will have to go to your Discord Developer Portal and look up the **bot token** (bot -> token), the **client ID** (oauth2 -> CLIENT ID) and client secret (oauth2 -> CLIENT SECRET).
+Place them all in the yaml file as below.

 ```
-TOKEN: BcQp2WlVivPlWQU4x4wnZg
+token: BcQp2WlVivPlWQU4x4wnZg
+clientID: 123123123123123123
+clientSecret: BcVivPlWQpQU4x4wnZ2WlVivPlWVi
 ```

 Now you have to create the file called *config.json*.
 In the downloaded folder, you will find a file called *config.json.example*, as with the *bot.yaml* process, simply remove the *.example* part of the name and open it.
 Once inside you will see there's a field called **rootAddr**, this is what you have to change.